openid/authzen/authorization-api-1_0.md

 : The target of the request; the resource about which the Authorization API is being made

 Action:
-: The operation the Principal has attempted on the Asset in an Authorization API call.
+: The operation the Principal has attempted on the Asset in an Authorization API call

+PDP:
+: Policy Decision Point.
+The component or system that provides authorization decisions over the network interface defined here as the Authorization API

+PEP:
+: Policy Enforcement Point.
+The component or system that requests decisions from the PDP and enforces access to specific requests based on the decisions obtained from the PDP

 # API Specification
 The Authorization API has two parts, Access Evaluation and Search.
 Each of these is defined below.